lgraesser/Sparse-Building-Blocks-DNNs/code/README.md

   cusparseSetMatType(descrX, CUSPARSE_MATRIX_TYPE_GENERAL);
   cusparseSetMatIndexBase(descrX, CUSPARSE_INDEX_BASE_ZERO);
 ```
 - do dense2csr work both on host and device?
 We need a sparse2dense conversation.

+- maybe we don't need to keep have n_num_zeros and we may have a on_device flag to check whether the sparse matrix is there or here.
+This is better then having one big struct with both